Don Nicholson: Racing career

-Nicholson was born at Halltown, Missouri but was raised at Pasadena, California.
+Nicholson was born in Halltown, Missouri but was raised in Pasadena, California.
 While in high school, he joined the United States Navy which wiped out his many speeding tickets, earned at the wheel of a twin-97-equipped 235 cid Stovebolt-powered 1934 Chevy coupé (run without front fenders), which he (illegally) street raced; almost everyone else raced Fords.

 Nicholson began organized racing in jalopies on oval tracks in the late 1940s before quitting in 1949, because his friends were frequently killed.
 He moved to the dry lakes at the Bonneville and El Mirage.
 He was already an experienced driver when drag strips began opening in Southern California.
 In the 1940s, Nicholson did body work and engine building, but did not drive.
 During the 1950s, Nicholson was a manager at Service Chevrolet.
 He got a job with Mead Chevrolet in Pasadena in 1958.
 Nicholson got his nickname "Dyno Don" by being the first person to be trained on Service's dynamometer (dyno).
 In 1961, Nally Chevrolet lured Nicholson to move his family to Georgia by giving him his own dyno shop and race car.

 Drag racing

 In 1958, Nicholson acted as tuner for the Greth Brothers B/Fuel Dragster, based out of Monrovia, California.
 At Bakersfield on 3 August 1958, with Bill Crossley at the wheel, this car was the first West Coast dragster to record a 170 mph pass; the small-block powered digger took the B/F title, beating Emory Cook for Top Eliminator, at that meet, too.

 Nicholson became nationally known to drag racing fans when he won the Stock class at NHRA's first Winternationals in 1961 with a 12-second pass; he and Ronnie Sox raced the only two Chevrolets, when Fords were the standard.
 The win helped his business in Southern California, and gave him access to factory-developed Chevrolets and special racing parts.
 He repeated as the 1962 Winternationals winner.
 He received lucrative offers from promoters in the Southeastern United States, so moved to Atlanta to compete in match races.
 Chevrolet and the other American car manufacturers decided to drop their factory backing in 1963 and his vehicle became uncompetitive.
 He switched to a Mercury Comet for 1964 in the A/Factory Experimental (A/FX) class.
 He won over 90 percent of match races he entered that year.
-That year he made the first 10-second pass in a doorslammer, as well as being the first driver to lift the front wheels when he shifted gears.
+That year he made the first ten-second pass in a doorslammer, as well as being the first driver to lift the front wheels when he shifted gears.